 After having flown as F-100F hunter pilot, Colonel Edward Rock flew the Iron Hand mission with the Thud.
 He recalls his first F-105F sortie in his book First In, Last Out: “My first combat mission on 11 July 1966…was unremarkable except it was the first time I had seen Radar Homing And Warning gear light up like a Christmas tree from all the radars trying to track and destroy us with real bullets and real missiles.
 In addition, each radar made its own particular sound.
 The SAM radar had a very distinctive aural signature that sounded like rattlesnake about to strike.
 The lights and noise were enough to scare the hell out of you.”

 This impression is dramatically confirmed by the F-105F WW-III losses in the first month of missions: in fact, by July 1966, eleven Thuds were active on Vietnam, but within a month five were lost due to hostile action.
 This loss rate ensured that no pilot could complete a tour as Wild Weasel, made by 100 missions.

-To reduce the losses, several improvements were introduced, such as the AGM-78 Standard missile with a 220 pounds warhead that could be fired against the target from a distance of 60 miles.
-But the most important feature was the introduction of the ALQ-101 ECM pod to reduce the effectiveness of the radar-directed defenses: with this pod permanently mounted, the F-105F was designated F-105G.
+To reduce the losses, several improvements were introduced including the AGM-78 Standard missile with a 220 pounds warhead that could be fired against the target from a distance of 60 miles.
+However, the most important feature was the introduction of the ALQ-101 ECM pod to reduce the effectiveness of the radar-directed defenses: with this pod permanently mounted, the F-105F was designated F-105G.

 Still, despite all these improvements, the Wild Weasel missions remained a risky business for the F-105 aircrews and some of them were awarded with the Medal of Honor because of the courage they showed in combat.